Adding vision and speech inside your business

 Face detection also provides facial characteristics such as wearing glasses, hair length, age, gender, facial hair as well as pixel level positioning all elements of your face.
 All this creates each face with a visual fingerprint allowing you to find all photo’s that contain a specific person or people who wear glasses.

 As well as the more logic insights, you can extract emotional insights from faces covering key emotions such as happiness, fear, anger and surprised.
 These emotions are provided with a confidence score and are surprisingly accurate.
-KFC in Japan recently launched payments by a smile (see article at bottom).
+KFC in Japan recently launched payments by a smile.
 In a single image or video frame, these platforms can identify over fifty faces providing a mass of insight and use cases.

 Understanding the context around an image is a very useful use case, generic insights can be this photo is outside, inside, there is the sky, there is grass, a person is there, a group of people are there etc. These generic insights help with basic categorisation such as this photo can’t have a person in it or the image of the house ends to be taken outside.